OWASP/owasp-mastg/Document/Testcases/0x01f_OMTG-CODE_Android.md

 #### White-box Testing

-Check the AndroidManifest.xml for the value of "android:debuggable" attribute within the application element :
+Check the AndroidManifest.xml for the value of "android:debuggable" attribute within the application element:

 ```xml
 <?xml version="1.0" encoding="utf-8" standalone="no"?>